Introduction to automatic client emails

 This is useful if you use receipt software like Dext, Hubdoc, Expensify...etc which can automate and extrapolate information from emails and attachments.

-Simply navigate to a client record → Emails tab → add the required email in the Recipients field.
+Simply navigate to a client record → Details tab → add the required email in the Contacts section → select the additional emails in the Recipient tab.

 If payment is already scheduled with a payment method then this is clearly shown: